 Region: Hunter Valley

-Maturation: There was no oak maturation with bottling taking place in July 2009 under screwcap.
-This wine was cellar matured for 5 years prior to release in January 2014.
+Maturation: There was no oak maturation with bottling taking place in July 2010 under screwcap.
+This wine was cellar matured for years prior to release in early January 2015.

-Winemaker’s comments: The 2009 Hunter Valley vintage was great for both white and red varieties alike.
-Dry, warm conditions enabled a perfect ripening period with no pressure to harvest prematurely.
-The trade off was miniscule yields.
+Winemaker’s comments: The 2010 Hunter Valley vintage conditions were very good for both white and red varieties alike.
+A dry and warm January enabled a perfect ripening period for Semillon with no pressure to harvest prematurely.
+The vintage rainfall did not start until late February allowing most fruit to be harvested disease free.

 Cellaring estimate: Medium-Long term.
 10+ years